Seattle Drunk Truck Driver Accident Lawyer

 A Strong Track Record of Success

-If you or a family member has been involved in a truck accident caused by a drunk or intoxicated driver, call a Seattle fatal drunk driving accident attorney Hardwick & Pendergast, P.S. at (888) 228-3860 or use our online contact form.
+If you or a family member has been involved in an accident caused by a drunk or intoxicated driver, call a Seattle fatal drunk driving accident attorney Hardwick & Pendergast, P.S. at (888) 228-3860 or use our online contact form.
 We are not afraid to take on difficult cases.
 If we accept your case, it is because we are confident in our abilities and will work for you free of charge.
 Contact us to learn more.